From Instruction to Event: Sound-Triggered Mobile Manipulation: Experiment

 \subsection{Implementation}

 \textbf{Implementation Detail.} We optimize all policy models using the Proximal Policy Optimization (PPO) algorithm~\cite{schulman_ppo_arxiv17} on a single NVIDIA RTX 4090 GPU.
 The training process spans $5 \times 10^5$ environment steps.
 Structurally, the visual and audio encoders remain frozen to ensure efficiency, and the Actor and Critic networks are Multi-Layer Perceptrons (MLPs) with a hidden dimension of 512.
 We utilize the Adam optimizer~\cite{kingma_adam_arxiv14} with an initial learning rate of $3 \times 10^{-4}$ enabled with linear decay, a momentum of $1 \times 10^{-5}$, and a maximum gradient norm of 0.5.
 Regarding PPO hyperparameters, we set the discount factor of 0.99, GAE parameter of 0.95, and clipping range of 0.2.
 The update phase involves 2 epochs with 2 mini-batches, using a rollout length of 128 steps.
 The value loss coefficient is set to 0.5, and the entropy coefficient is 0.1.
 For each task, the dataset is split into 660 instances for training.
-The testing dataset comprises 222 instances for both {SonicStow} and {SonicInteract}, and 355 instances for {Bi-Sonic Manipulation}.
+The testing dataset comprises 222 instances for both {Object Relocation} and {State Transition}, and 355 instances for {Multi-event Setting}.

-\textbf{Baseline.} We train low-level policy models individually and then compose them with varying task planners, implementing three types of baselines.
-First, the \textit{Individual} baseline evaluates each skill in isolation.
-This baseline bypasses the task planner to measure each skill without the influence of cascading errors.
-Second, the \textit{Oracle} baseline employs a privileged task planner that provides the ground-truth skill chains, serving as a performance upper bound for the task planning.
-Finally, we integrate mainstream Omni-LLMs as task planners to evaluate audio-visual reasoning capabilities, including {Qwen2.5-Omni} (3B, 7B)~\cite{xu_qwen2_arxiv25} and {Qwen3-Omni-30B-Instruct}~\cite{yang_qwen3_arxiv25}.
+\textbf{Baseline.} We train low-level policy models individually and then compose them with varying task planners, implementing two types of baselines.
+First, the \textit{Oracle} baseline employs a privileged task planner that provides the ground-truth skill chains, serving as a performance upper bound.
+Second, we integrate mainstream Omni-MLLMs as task planners to evaluate audio-visual reasoning capabilities, including {Qwen2.5-Omni} (3B, 7B)~\cite{xu_qwen2_arxiv25} and {Qwen3-Omni-30B-Instruct}~\cite{yang_qwen3_arxiv25}.
 These task planners are all training-free.
 We refer to these baselines directly by their own names.